-The vast majority of nurses go through their careers without ever making serious mistakes or getting into trouble with their employer or the NMC, so the the odds are you’ll never need the support of the RCN legal team.
+The vast majority of nurses go through their careers without ever making serious mistakes or getting into trouble with their employer or the Nursing and Midwifery Council (NMC), so the odds are you’ll never need the support of the RCN legal team.

 But this section explains some of the ways in which nurses can find themselves in hot water – often unwittingly – and how the RCN can step in if one of those nurses is you.
 The RCN has the largest in-house legal team of any trade union; they are here to help.

 Sometimes problems arise at work.
-You might be absent for a health reason and wonder what will happen to you, you might have a disability that your employer is failing to accommodate, or you might face a disciplinary matter.
+You might be absent for a health reason and wonder what will happen to you, have a disability that your employer is failing to accommodate, find your performance is under scrutiny, face a disciplinary matter, witness poor practice, or experience bullying in the workplace.

 However, sometimes nurses are not treated fairly, and in 2020 alone our Employment Law team recovered damages payments of £1.5m that went to RCN members to compensate them for unfair treatment by employers.